Discrete-symmetry-adapted Markov chain Monte Carlo for the electro-elasticity of polymers: chain taut, collapse, and order: Discrete-symmetry-adaptive MCMC

-is made; as it has the property that, if $\nvec_i = \nvec_j$--which is energetically favorable--monomer $i$ and $j$ are always clustered together and, consequently, will continue to be aligned after the reflection action on the cluster.
+is made, where $\sign\left(\dsus\right)$ is the sign of $\dsus$, as it has the property that, if $\nvec_i = \nvec_j$ and $\susPara > \susPerp$, which is energetically favorable, monomer $i$ and $j$ are always clustered together and, consequently, will continue to be aligned after the reflection action on the cluster.
 Whereas, when $\nvec_i = -\nvec_j$, which is energetically unfavorable, monomer $i$ and $j$ are never clustered together and, consequently, $\nvec_i \neq -\nvec_j$ after the reflection action on the cluster (except in the special case of $\nvec_c \cdot \edir = 0$ where $c$ equals whichever of the two monomers, $i$ or $j$, is contained in the cluster).
-It is likely that more sophisticated forms of \eqref{eq:cluster-prob-func} which include information about the temperature, electric field, etc., could be constructed to have better convergence properties than \eqref{eq:cluster-prob-func-final}; this is a potential topic for future work.
-However, it will be shown that, for the examples considered herein, \eqref{eq:cluster-prob-func-final} performs well.
+It is possible that more sophisticated forms of \eqref{eq:cluster-prob-func} (e.g., including more information such as temperature, electric field, etc., or considering the relative orientations of monomers that are near to each other in space due to chain folding, but topologically distant along the chain backbone) could be constructed with better convergence properties than \eqref{eq:cluster-prob-func-final}; this is a potential topic for future work.
+However, it will be shown that for the examples considered herein, \eqref{eq:cluster-prob-func-final} performs well.